Replace Your Wiper Blades

 Recharge Your Car’s Air Conditioner

-Improve the cooling of your car’s air conditioner with an easy-to-use A/C recharge kit.
-You can do it in four simple steps.
+Improve the cooling of your car’s air conditioner.
+Using a recharge kit, you can recharge your air conditioner in four easy steps.

 Find and Replace a Blown Fuse

 Cars run on electricity as well as gas, and almost all of it runs through fuses.
-Learn where they are, how to spot a blown fuse, and how to replace them.
-It takes about five minutes, costs about $1, and it’ll save you the hassle of a trip to the repair shop.
+Learn where they are, how to spot a blown one, and how to replace a fuse.
+It takes about five minutes, costs about $2, and it’ll save you the hassle of a trip to the repair shop.
+Make sure you know how to save money on car repairs.

 Add Graphite to Door Locks